 Improving workplace health and safety in Yukon

-The Government of Yukon is proposing to introduce a new regulation to address workplace violence and harassment.
+A new regulation to help prevent workplace violence and harassment.

-Current Occupational Health and Safety Regulations don’t provide adequate guidance to employers and workers regarding workplace hazard assessment.
+An amendment to the current Occupational Health and Safety Regulations to provide more guidance about workplace hazard assessment.

 Preventing workplace violence and harassment